Thais seek to fix errors that allowed infected foreigners in

 COVID-19 center spokesman Taweesilp said Tuesday that landing permission is being revoked for eight Egyptian flights due to lack of cooperation from last week’s visiting military team.

+The Egyptian Embassy in Thailand released a statement Tuesday expressing “its most sincere regrets and sympathies” to all affected by the incident.
+It said it was working with the Thai authorities to mitigate any threat to public health, and offered assurances that its military crews follow strict health measures before embarking on flights.
+The entire team involved in the Rayong incident “had passed COVID-19 screening before initiation of travel,” it said.

-He also said permission for three categories of foreign visitors who were recently allowed entry — VIP guests of the government, diplomats or representatives of international organizations, and businesspeople and investors and others on approved missions — is temporarily postponed pending a revamp of entry procedures.
+Taweesilp, the Thai spokesperson, also said permission for three categories of foreign visitors who were recently allowed entry — VIP guests of the government, diplomats or representatives of international organizations, and businesspeople and investors and others on approved missions — was temporarily postponed pending a revamp of entry procedures.
 The latter group would be allowed to travel on special repatriation flights for Thais.

 In Rayong, a 68-year-old company manager expressed her distress over how the government handled the situation.